b2network/docs/tech_architecture/B2_DSN_AI.md

 # Summary

-Decentralized Signal-Driven Network (DSN-AI), using on-chain Signal as a unified communication primitive, provides unprecedented modularity, trustworthiness, and scalability for cross-platform Agentic AI.
+Decentralized Signal-Driven Network (AI Signal), using on-chain Signal as a unified communication primitive, provides unprecedented modularity, trustworthiness, and scalability for cross-platform Agentic AI.
 Its core advantages can be summarized in the following five points:

 1. Strong decoupling and true modularity.
 Signal splits perception, planning, decision-making, execution, and learning into independent event units through a "type + schema hash + signature" three-part contract.
 Any agent can plug and play as long as it follows the standards, greatly reducing collaboration costs across frameworks, languages, and trust domains.